arikno/Deutsche-Boerse-dbg-pds/README.md

 ## Calendar

 Trading data is available historically.
-Refer to the EUREX calendar file attached in this folder to know the dates when EUREX was trading.
+Refer to the EUREX calendar [Anzeigetext für Link](eurexcalendar.csv) file attached in this folder to know the dates when EUREX was trading.
 Also, there is currently a couple of days with technical issues being under investigation.

 ## Connection